 - Myrdalsjokull view

 *Please note that showers are not included in the price.
-They cost 500 ISK and are available at all huts except Hrafntinnusker.
+They cost 500 ISK (in cash) and are available at all huts except Hrafntinnusker.

-Dormitory style accommodation in rustic mountain huts with shared facilities.
+During the trek, dormitory style accommodation is included in rustic mountain huts with shared facilities.
 You might have to share a bunk with your fellow travellers.
 The huts are: Hrafntinnusker hut, Álftavatn hut and Emstrur hut.
 On the last night, you will stay in a country hotel in Hella.

 Rentals & Extras